-Over the years, there have been just three sponsors of the WGC Invitational.
+Over the years, there had been just three sponsors of the WGC Invitational.
 From its first in 1999 to 2005, the tournament was known as the WGC-NEC Invitational.
 Bridgestone then took over until 2018, extending their partnership in 2013.

 Tiger’s Eight Victories

-Of all the great players to compete in this one, it is perhaps the greatest of them all, Tiger Woods, who has the record number of wins in the St Jude.
-The American superstar has won the WGC Invitational an amazing eight times, with the last of those victories coming in 2013.
+Of all the great players to compete in this one, it is perhaps the greatest of them all, Tiger Woods, who had the record number of wins in the St Jude.
+The American superstar won the WGC Invitational an amazing eight times, with the last of those victories coming in 2013.
 Tiger won the first event way back in 1999, beating Phil Mickelson by a single stroke.

 Woods dominated the early years of the WGC Invitational, winning each of the first three.
 Tiger has also, quite astoundingly, won three in a row on two separate occasions.
-His eighth and final victory (to date) came in the 2013 event, when Woods cruised to an emphatic win in the WGC-Bridgestone Invitational.
+His eighth and final victory came in the 2013 event, when Woods cruised to an emphatic win in the WGC-Bridgestone Invitational.
 Tiger beat fellow American Keegan Bradley and Swede Henrik Stenson by a whopping seven strokes.

-However, Woods come under some criticism in 2014, after he was caught swearing at a cameraman.
+However, Woods came under some criticism in 2014, after he was caught swearing at a cameraman.
 The then 38 year old was annoyed after slipping down the leaderboard, leading to Woods snapping at the snapper for allegedly not being given enough space.

 |1999||WGC-NEC Invitational (Firestone)|

 |2001||WGC-NEC Invitational (Firestone)|

 |2006||WGC-Bridgestone Invitational (Firestone)|

 |2013||WGC-Bridgestone Invitational (Firestone)|